Step-by-Step Guide

 • The car has been sold or returned

-We can locate your agreements using the details you do have.
-Most successful claimants start with just their name and approximate dates.
+We can usually locate your agreements using the details you do have — often just your name and approximate dates.

 What Happens After You Submit Your Claim?